 Please refer to the regularly scheduled tour times above.
 Visitors may not access our facilities unattended.

 Inclement weather and other closures: Our community calendar is always updated with closures.
 We ask that prior to visiting you always check our calendar to confirm that we are offering tours.
 If there is no tour event on our calendar it means there are no tours scheduled that day/time.
 During those times the facility is open to monthly members but the front desk will not be staffed.
 We also sometimes close for weather emergencies – check our listservs, blog and social media feeds for updates.
 Thank you for understanding!

-We’d love to show you around during the times listed above.
+We’d love to show you around during our tour times.
 There is no reservation required for our regularly schedule tours for groups of five or less.
 Please arrive 5 minutes early to check-in.
 If you need to request a tour at any other times than those listed above or for any tour group of more than 5 people, we do ask for an honorarium to support our mission.
 Please send an email to outreach@ to arrange your large and/or off-hours tour.